HowToPlayMeow/UserMessage-buffer-overflow-v2/README.md

 ### Added IsClientInGame (fixes server crash bug)

 original plugin had a bug that caused the server to crash because the client wasn't checked for presence.
-If the client left the server, the server would crash.
+If the client left server, server would crash.